Our 4-Day Taiwan Spring Itinerary: Cherry Blossoms, Night Markets & More!

 1. Philippine passport – Ensure that your Philippine passport is still valid for 6 months before your trip.

 2. Accommodation – Book Taiwan accommodations that are near public transport like MRT stations.
-See our list of the best hotels in Taipei, and try browsing on Agoda or Klook.
+See our list of the best hotels in Taipei and best Ximending hotels, or try browsing on Agoda or Klook.

 3. Flights – Be sure to book round-trip flight tickets.
 Be on the lookout for promo fares on Cebu Pacific, PAL, or AirAsia.
 Alternatively, you can try the Trip.com flight search, Klook flight search, or Agoda flight search to compare fares.